BrrunaRibeiro/Namaste/README.md

 * Invest more time in Readme file.
 * Add more Media Queries.

-### Funtionalities you would like to add in the future
+### Functionalities you would like to add in the future

 * Date picker starting from today's date and on(You can currently choose dates in the past).

 ### Bugs you found and solved along the way

-* Google maps Iframe doesnt work.
+* Google maps Iframe does not work.
 Output Error: "www.google.com refused to connect." - Fixed
 * Navigation links are not working in SignUp page - Fixed
 * Link to CSS sheets had wrong path.
-Style sheet doesnt load. - Fixed
+Style sheet does not load. - Fixed
 * Header/Nav links were not clickable in Contact page at first. -Fixed
 * Contact page has a style issue. -Fixed
 * Link to whatsapp in contact page does not work. -Fixed